nxabdullah/nxabdullah/README.md

 ## ⚡️ Current

-Currently working on building [Semtrack](https://semtrack.co/) and getting it ready for the upcoming school year.
+Currently working on building [Semtrack](https://semtrack.co/).

 ## 💎 Experience

 I am currently on my Professional Experience Year (PEY) as an intern software engineer at Xero.

-Previously, I was working with a medical tech startup at UofT Hatchery as a project lead.
+Previously, I was working with a medical tech startup at UofT Hatchery as a react native developer.

 ## 📫 Contact